 - The longer-term raised bog restoration trajectory of the site.
 The plan covers the short-term rehabilitation actions and an additional monitoring and after-care programme to monitor the rehabilitation during the Scheme and to respond to any needs (failure of environmental stabilisation for example).
 It is expected that this rehabilitation plan will set the site on an enhanced and accelerated trajectory towards environmental stabilisation.
 The plan does not set any goals or outcomes, for example, the extent (specific area) of active raised bog habitat (ARB) that may develop at this site in the long-term.
 This is beyond the scope of this rehabilitation plan. - This plan is not intended to be an after-use or future land-use plan for Derrinboy Bog. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future.
-This will require further engagement with stakeholders. - The area of Derrinboy Bog site that is now used as Turbary. - The small marginal area that is expected to be part of the footprint of the Irish Water pipeline.
+This will require further engagement with stakeholders. - The area of Derrinboy Bog site that is now used as Turbary. - The small marginal area that is expected to be part of the footprint of the Proposed Water Supply Project Eastern and Midlands Region (Irish Water).